mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Footer

 1. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
-2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
-Use the http://www.merlinspotions.com/potions URL for the Site URL form field.
+2. [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) in your browser.
+Use `http://www.merlinspotions.com/potions` as the site URL.
 3. In your editor app, in the `/assets/styles/components` folder, create a new `_newsletter.scss` newsletter component SCSS file.
 4. Add the following style content to your file: